scottmsoh/ref_deep_leraning/LLM_evaluation/LLM_evaluation.md

 ## LLM Evaluation

-1. SOTA LLM Evaluation Using GPT-4, HyperCLOVA X, and Gemini
+1. SOTA LLM Evaluation Using GPT-4, Llama, and Gemini

 This repository contains an evaluation of state-of-the-art large language models (LLMs) such as GPT-4, HyperCLOVA X, and Gemini.
 The evaluation assesses the appropriateness of the models' responses to given instructions.</br>